Umar Namadi

-Umar Namadi (born 7 April 1963) is a Nigerian accountant and politician who is the current governor of Jigawa State.
-He served as the deputy governor of Jigawa State between May 2019 and May 2023.
+Umar Namadi (born 7 April 1963) is a Nigerian accountant and politician who has served as the governor of Jigawa State since 2023.
+He was the deputy governor of Jigawa State from May 2019 to May 2023.

 Background

-Namadi was born on 7 April 1963 in Kafin Hausa, then Northern Region.
-He became qualified as a chartered accountant in 1993 and holds a Masters in Business Administration (MBA) from Bayero University Kano where he earlier obtained his first Degree of Bachelor of Science in Accounting in 1987.
+Namadi was born on 7 April 1963 in Kafin Hausa, in the then Northern Region.
+He became qualified as a chartered accountant in 1993 and holds a Master of Business Administration (MBA) from Bayero University Kano, where he had earlier obtained a Bachelor of Science degree in Accounting in 1987.

 Career

-Alhaji Namadi is the founder of Namadi, Umar & Co Chartered Accountants firm based in Kano was from 1993 an Associate member of the Nigeria Institute of Management, Institute of Chartered Accountants of Nigeria, Chartered Institute of Taxation until 2010 when he became a fellow of the Institute of Chartered Accountants of Nigeria.
-Alhaji Namadi was also engaged in research works, on Sources and Application of Funds, Auditing a Computerized Information System and Community Banking.
-As the pioneer Head of Dangote Group Management Accounts Department, the finance expert was responsible for the establishment and foundation laying for the production of monthly management accounts for Dangote Group.
-Until his appointment, the Governor was a member of the state committee on verification and validation of contracts as well as that of verification and staff audit.
+Namadi founded Namadi, Umar & Co., a chartered accountant firm based in Kano.
+From 1993, he was an associate member of the Nigeria Institute of Management, the Institute of Chartered Accountants of Nigeria, and the Chartered Institute of Taxation until 2010, when he became a fellow of the Institute of Chartered Accountants of Nigeria.
+Namadi was also engaged in research on the sources and application of funds, auditing a computerised information system and community banking.
+As the pioneer head of Dangote Group Management Accounts Department, he was responsible for establishing and laying the foundation for the production of monthly management accounts for the Dangote Group.
+Before his appointment, Namadi was a member of the state committee on verification and validation of contracts as well as on the committee on verification and staff audit.